Durganshu/Abalone-Game/README.md

 Contact
 ========================================================================

-Feel free to drop an email to [me](mailto:durganshu.mishra@tum.de) for any feedbacks or possible collaborations.
+Feel free to drop an [email](mailto:durganshu.mishra@tum.de) for any feedback or possible collaborations.